cronitorio/cronitor-cli/security.md

     • ✅ Support both IPv4 and IPv6 addresses, with proper handling of IPv4-mapped IPv6 addresses
     • ✅ Add this field to the Settings page

-### 2. Command Execution Security
-#### Current State
-- No logging of command execution

-#### Proposed Improvements
-- Implement comprehensive command execution logging
-  - Problem: No audit trail of command execution
-  - Implementation: Log all command executions with user, command, arguments, and outcome - log to syslog unless a path is provided in settings
-  - Details:
-    • Create structured log entries with timestamp, user ID, command, arguments, exit code, and execution duration
-    • Use log/syslog package to send logs to system syslog daemon with LOG_AUTH facility
-    • Implement CRONITOR_LOG_FILE environment variable to override syslog and write to specific file
-    • Include process PID, working directory, and environment variables (sanitized) in log entries
-    • Implement log rotation and retention policies when writing to files (max 100MB, keep 10 files)

 ### 3. Process Management Security
 #### Current State